The Roborock S4 was just released. But how does it perform and is it worth the money? Let’s find out now.

 What controls are on the top?

-Keeping with the familiar design of the other models, the S4 has three buttons that control the unit.
+Keeping with the familiar design of the other models, the S4 has two buttons that control the unit.

 These are located towards the front of the vacuum on the top, easily accessible whether the vacuum is in use or on the charger.
 Similarly, the laser navigation system is still in the center of the vacuum, behind the control buttons.